-Table 1.
-Effect of Layer Thickness on PAR Values at 15 m for the Environmental Conditions of Fig. 1\ the surface and below 25 m.
-However, near the chlorophyll maximum the difference between the high-resolution ( $\Delta z = 0.5$ m) and the low-resolution (5 m) cases was as much as 11% or 65 $\mu$ mol photons m-2 s-1.
+Figures 1-5 have all been for 5 m thick layers.
+Thinner layers can be used to get better depth resolution of the continuous chlorophyll profile seen in Fig. 1.
+Different depth resolutions of the continuous profile are different radiative transfer problems even though the column-integrated chlorophyll values are the same.
+A layer thickness of 0.5 m, corresponding to data from a profiling instrument with measurements binned into 0.5 m depth bins, gives a good approximation to the continuous chlorophyll profile.
+Figure 6 compares this high-depth-resolution case with layer thickness of 1, 2, and 5 m.
+The inset labels now color code the curves by layer thickness Δz and run time.
+These runs all gave the same PAR profiles to within 1% near the surface and below 25 m.
+However, near the chlorophyll maximum the difference between the high-resolution ($\Delta z = 0.5$ m) and the low-resolution (5 m) cases was as much as 11% or 65 μ mol photons m-2 s-1.
 The unoptimized run times increased from 1.42 s for the 5 m layers to 2.09 s for the 0.5 m layers.
 The output files for 0.5 m layers are ten times as large as the files for 5 m layers because output is returned at all layer boundaries and mid-points.
-Corresponding runs optimized with $F_0 = 0.2$ and 25 nm wavelength resolution (as shown in Table 1) are the same as the unoptimized runs to within 2% down to 30 m, and differ by less than 4% at 50 m.
+Corresponding runs optimized with $F_0 = 0.2$ and 25 nm wavelength resolution are the same as the unoptimized runs to within 1% down to 30 m, and differ by less than 4% at 50 m.
 The optimized run times were 0.09 s (5 m layers) to 0.16 s (0.5 m layers).
-It should be remembered that different depth resolutions of the continuous profile are different radiative transfer problems even though the column-integrated chlorophyll values are the same.
-Thus the differences seen in Table 1 and Fig. 7 are not errors in the same sense as those due to solution depth and wavelength optimizations, they simply show that different IOP profiles have different PAR profiles.